lanzerot/jsHelper/readme.md

 **isObject** : it checks that what you pass as param is an object.

 **isString** : it checks that what you pass as param is an string.

+**createDOMElement** : This method creates dom element with the properties that you specify and in the element that you want